Where Xtreme Innovation Meets Xtreme Versatility

 Xtreme Cube Specialists

 Brandon joined Xtreme Manufacturing in 2008 as Vice President of the Xtreme Cube division.
-He was promoted in 2015 to President for Xtreme’s operations in Las Vegas and Henderson, Nevada, and Selma, California.
+He was promoted in 2015 to President for Xtreme’s manufacturing operations in Nevada and California, and in 2018 was promoted to CEO of the Xtreme Cubes Corporation.
 Brandon has a strong background in Mechanical Engineering, and is a licensed Professional Engineer (Mechanical) in the State of Nevada.
 Prior to Xtreme, Brandon operated his own engineering consultancy.
 He is also a commercial pilot.

 Ernst WiegandDesign Manager